PynPoint/PynPoint/docs/near.rst

 The :class:`~pynpoint.core.pypeline.Pypeline` of PynPoint requires a folder for the ``working_place``, ``input_place``, and ``output_place``.
 These are the working folder with the database and configuration file, the default data input folder, and default output folder for results, respectively.
 Before we start running PynPoint, we have to put the raw NEAR data in the default input folder or the location that will provided as ``input_dir`` in the :class:`~pynpoint.readwrite.nearreading.NearReadingModule`.

 A basic description of the pipeline modules is given in the comments of the example script.
 More in-depth information of all the input parameters can be found in the :ref:`api`.
-In the example, we will only process the images of chop A, which contains alpha Cen A in this case.
-The same procedure can be applied on the images of chop B for which alpha Cen B was centered behind the AGPM coronagraph.
+In the example, we will only process the images of chop A for which alpha Cen A was centered behind the AGPM coronagraph.
+The same procedure can be applied on the images of chop B (i.e. alpha Cen B).

 First we create a configuration file which contains the global pipeline settings and is used to select the required FITS header keywords.
 Create a text file called ``PynPoint_config.ini`` in the ``working_place`` folder with the following content::